NCAR/CAM-chem/docs/contribute.md

 If you have any questions, suggestions, or comments on this example, please use the CAM-chem Forum (https://bb.cgd.ucar.edu/cesm/forums/cam-chem.154/).

-Usage: save this script and run through jupyter notebooks
+Usage: save this script and run through jupyter notebooks.

 Note any conditions for running - for example changing the path to the data file.